refaktor/rye-website/content/meet_rye/data/structures.md

 ## A NPC dialogue

-We could define a dialogue options for specific NPC in an imaginary RPG game for example like this:
+We could define dialog options for a specific NPC in an imaginary RPG game for example like this:

 ```clojure
 {